Weather Or Not...

 Note: It is also possible to bail off right at the start of the crux section; this is what we did the first time up due to the scary flake that I couldn't remove.
 This variation follows a seam and ends up in the large corner system on another route.
 Don't go this way if you wanna continue the route.

 P-6.
-Climb the excellent groove/dihedral to easier ground and a belay in the grungy ramp (that leads to top).
+Climb the excellent groove/dihedral to easier ground and a belay in the grungy ramp (that leads to top) at the rap bolts.
 5.8+ ~ 190'

 Finish up the chossy ramp system that leads to the "top" and the standard descent or take the new rap route listed below (better option).

 Edit: We developed a rap route down this thing in Aug '12, making it a great half day outing.
-However, be advised that the rap route does not follow the lower portion of the climb, only the top 2 pitches.
+However, be advised that the rap route does not follow the lower portion of the climb, only the top 2 pitches - see photo.

 From top, rap from bolts to top of P-5 and 3 stainless stoppers.
 Rap from here almost 200' down and climbers right to a set of bolts on another (undocumented) route.
 From here a shorter rap onto the ledge/chimney feature slightly to climbers left.
 One more rap from 2 nuts and 2 chockstones to the ground at 200'.
 Adjust your knot over the edge at this last rap anchor.